Saturn91/pico8-cli/README.md

 5. now open a new CMD and type `pico8-cli` and if you see the following you succeded:
 ```
 C:\Users\saturn91>pico8-cli
-[info]: please provide one of the options: init, unpack, pack, run,
+[info]: please provide one of the options: init, unpack, pack, run, test,
 ```

 # Using the cli